-But you didn’t wake up one day and start complimenting a brand on Facebook or raving about it at a dinner party.
-It takes time, and deliberate actions from the brand, for customers to reach that point.
+However, you didn’t wake up one day and start complimenting a brand on Facebook or raving about it at a dinner party.
+It takes time and deliberate actions from the brand for customers to reach that point.

 From the moment a prospect learns about a brand, they become part of a five-stage customer lifecycle.

 - Awareness – Prospect learns about the brand or product

 - Purchase – Prospect purchases product and becomes a customer

 - Relationship building – Brand nurtures relationship with customer

 - Retention – Brand retains one-time customer, making them into a loyal one